 Requirements for Transfer Applicants

-- Portfolio of five to eight pieces minimum and up to 25 images depending on the number of college studio art classes completed.
+Portfolio of five to eight pieces minimum and up to 25 images depending on the number of college studio art classes completed.
 Include pieces reflecting your highest college-level studio work (if applicable).
 Studio transfer credit will be determined during the departmental portfolio review arranged by the Admissions Office, based on the coursework and skill levels reflected in the overall portfolio.
 Portfolios should be uploaded to https://ccs.slideroom.com.
-You will be charged a $10 upload fee, depending on the number of images submitted.

 Post-Degree Art Education Applicants

 The College-Level Examination Program® (CLEP) gives students the opportunity to receive college credit for what they already know by earning qualifying scores on any of 33 examinations.
 CCS uses the credit-granting scores recommended by the American Council on Education (ACE).
-Download CLEP exam information (481 KB, PDF) or visit www.collegeboard.com/clep.
+Download CLEP exam (608 KB PDF) information or visit www.collegeboard.com/clep.

 For more information on CLEP you can go to www.collegeboard.com/CLEP.
 Exams that are not applied directly towards degree requirements may count towards general elective credit.
 Please speak to your academic advisor in Academic Advising and Registration 313.664.7672 if you are concerned about the placement of a CLEP course in your academic program.